anantankur/dAPI/ReadMe.md

 3. make sure you have java and sbt installed

-4. run sbt run
+4. run `sbt run`

-5. application will be published on port 9000
+5. application will be published on `port 9000`

-6. active routes /api/ping, /api/post/:id, /api/post/:id/comments
+6. active routes `/api/ping`, `/api/post/:id`, `/api/post/:id/comments`

-7. for now all the posts and comments are hardcoded in app/repositories/DataRepository
+7. for now all the posts and comments are hardcoded in `app/repositories/DataRepository`